stabib/gradle-git-repo-plugin/README.md

         }
     }

-## Extensions
+## Settings

-Plugin can be configured by extensions instead of giving arguments via command line
+The following configuration is supported, to allow publishing to non-github repos and other settings

-    repoconfig {
+    gitRepoConfig {
-		// mendatory
+		// mandatory

         org = "myorg"
 		repo = "myrepo"

 		// optional

+	    gitUrl = "" //used to replace git@${provider}:${org}/${repo}.git
 		provider = "github.com" // or "gitlab.com", or any other github like
 		branch = "master"
-		gitrepohome = "${System.properties['user.home']}/.gitRepos" // (default is ~/.gitRepos) The location for cloned gitrepos }
+		home = "${System.properties['user.home']}/.gitRepos" // (default is ~/.gitRepos) The location for cloned gitrepos publishAndPushTask = "publishToGithub" // the name for the full publish action publishTask = "publish" //default publish tasks added by maven-publish plugin }

-    taskconfig {
-		// optional

-		newpublishtaskname = "publishToGihub"
-		publishtask = "publish" //(option for publishing, default is publish) The publish task to use }

-## Flags

-The following flags are supported

-* `gitRepoHome` (optional for dependencies and publishing, default is ~/.gitRepos) The location for cloned gitrepos
-* `org` (required for publishing) The github org to publish to
-* `repo` (required for publishing) The github repo to publish to
-* `publishTask` (option for publishing, default is publish) The publish task to use

 ## Futures

-It would be nice to make publishing seamless, without the flags, and completely hide the locally cloned repo.
+It would be nice to make publishing seamless and completely hide the locally cloned repo.
 That might require reimplementing maven publishing though.
 The `maven-publish` plugin isn't amenable to having its settings messed with after it's been applied unfortunately.

+After long-term use, your git repo can get very large, and cloning it becomes slow

 ## Credits